soarqin/DSP_Mods/UniverseGenTweaks/README.md

 #### 宇宙生成参数调节

 ## Changelog
+* 1.2.5
+  + Thanks to [kremnev8](https://github.com/kremnev8)'s work on new version of [DSPModSave](https://dsp.thunderstore.io/package/CommonAPI/DSPModSave/), universe generation options are stored in save file now.
+  + Fix text display issue on new game screen
 * 1.2.4
   + Fix a crash while setting star count greater than 256 (again)
   + Fix bug that collider check is not enabled on stars with ID greater than 255